Benji19967/notes/vim.md

 `gl`
 - Hover over code piece and get info on in
 `Shift+K`
+- Show all references of code under cursor
+`gr`

 ## Global `:g`
 - Duplicate lines matching a pattern